-This allocation site is a former gravel and sand pit, now vacant and covered by vegetation.
+- between this one and the river (IPS 395).
+There is no objection in principle to development, but any permission will require a condition relating to archaeological investigation attached to any planning consent.
+Early evaluation is advisable. - 4.104 This site falls within the 91.4m height consultation zones surrounding Wattisham Airfield, therefore any proposed structures which may exceed this height would need to be reviewed by the Ministry of Defence. - 4.105 A Transport Assessment and Travel Plan will be required.
+Access visibility and junction spacing along Bramford Road will need to be considered. - 4.106 Surface water flooding local to the site will need to be considered at planning application stage.
+See Section 9.7 and Appendix A, Map 11A of the 2020 Ipswich SFRA. - 4.107 This allocation site is a former gravel and sand pit, now vacant and covered by vegetation.
 The allocation site is a wedge shaped piece of land, enclosed by residential development on its three main boundaries.
 The site is in the Valley Urban Character Area.
-Surrounding residential development is varied, with houses along Sproughton Road to the south being earliest, principally dating from the 1930s, the development off Dandalan Close to the east dating from the 1970s, and housing to the west being more recent off Jovian Way.

-New Paragraph The allocation site is bounded by varied 20th century approaches to domestic architecture, although the existing access off Jovian Way would appear to be the principal access to the site, and so a design which would relate to the more contemporary development would probably be most appropriate, but perhaps with a more distinctive appearance than the development off Jovian Way.

-New Paragraph Proposals should look to provide active and engaging frontages onto Bramford

-Road and Jovian Way, with a layout and design bespoke to the shape of the site.

-There is an existing surface water sewer in Anglian Water's ownership within the boundary of the site and the site layout should be designed to take this into account.
+Surrounding residential development is varied, with houses along Sproughton Road to the south being earliest, principally dating from the 1930s, the development off Dandalan Close to the east dating from the 1970s, and housing to the west being more recent off Jovian Way. - 4.108 The allocation site is bounded by varied 20th century approaches to domestic architecture, although the existing access off Jovian Way would appear to be the principal access to the site, and so a design which would relate to the more contemporary development would probably be most appropriate, but perhaps with a more distinctive appearance than the development off Jovian Way. - 4.109 Proposals should look to provide active and engaging frontages onto Bramford Road and Jovian Way, with a layout and design bespoke to the shape of the site. - 4.110 There is an existing surface water sewer in Anglian Water's ownership within the boundary of the site and the site layout should be designed to take this into account.
 This existing infrastructure is protected by easements and should not be built over or located in private gardens where access for maintenance and repair could be restricted.
 The existing sewers should be located in highways or public open space.
 If this is not possible a formal application to divert Anglian Water's existing assets may be required.

-New Policy Former School Site, Lavenham Road (IP061)

-New Policy Former School Site, Lavenham Road (IP061)
+POLICY SP14 Former School Site, Lavenham Road (IP061)